centos vs. ubuntu

 1. Support

 While both Ubuntu and CentOS are free, support beyond what the community provides is an extra service that can be purchased.
 Ubuntu is backed by Canonical, which means you can buy support contracts.
 CentOS has no official backing, but there are third parties that provide CentOS support, such as OpenLogic.
-After community support ends for CentOS 7 in 2024, the community will no longer provide updates or patches, so the only way to secure EOL CentOS deployments will be through vendors offering long-term support (LTS) and CentOS patches
+CentOS 7 support from the community stopped in June 2024, so teams with EOL CentOS deployments need to either patch in-house or partner with a vendor to get CentOS patches

 2. Servers